fullstack-development/web3-roadmap/blockchain/consensys.md

 * What is Proof-of-Stake?
 * How does leader selection happen in PoS?
 * What are pros and cons of PoS?
-* What are differences between PoW & PoS?
+* What are the differences between PoW & PoS?
 * Do other consensus mechanisms exist?